Conrad Martens: Life and work

-In late 1851 Martens sailed to Brisbane then travelling back by road across the Great Dividing Range to the Darling Downs, then south through New England to Sydney.
-En route, he lodged with squatters and pastoralists, drawing their houses and properties, and hoping for commissions.
+In late 1851 Martens sailed to Brisbane, then travelling back by road across the Great Dividing Range to the Darling Downs, then south through New England to Sydney.
+En route, he lodged with squatters and pastoralists, drawing their houses and properties and hoping for commissions.
 The plan succeeded, and Martens was eventually commissioned to paint over seventy watercolours, nearly forty of which are still known today.
-Between 1841 and 1852 he travelled through the Newcastle and Hunter Valley regions with much of his collection digitized at the State Library of New South Wales.
+Between 1841 and 1852 he travelled through the Newcastle and Hunter Valley regions; much of his collection was digitized at the State Library of New South Wales.

-He exhibited at the Victorian Fine Arts Society in Melbourne in 1853, and at the Paris Universal Exhibition in 1855.
-Eventual improvement in the Australian economy in the later 1850s (largely due to the discovery of gold) led to an increase in significant commissions.
+He exhibited at the Victorian Fine Arts Society in Melbourne in 1853 and at the Paris Universal Exhibition in 1855.
+Eventual improvement of the Australian economy in the later 1850s (largely due to the discovery of gold) led to an increase in significant commissions.
 A famous painting is North Head, Sydney Harbour (1854).

-In 1862 he received a letter from Darwin, and replied congratulating him on the success of On the Origin of Species.
+In 1862 he received a letter from Darwin; he replied, congratulating him on the success of On the Origin of Species.
 He sent Darwin a watercolour of Brisbane River and exhibited at the International Exhibition in London.
 In 1863 he became Assistant Librarian in the Parliamentary Library, securing his financial position, but severely curtailing the time he could spend on artistic work.
-Nevertheless, he exhibited at the Paris International Exhibition in 1867 and found time to tutor aspiring Australian talent such as Mary Gedye.
-He received his first public commission in 1872, from the Victorian Gallery (later National Gallery of Victoria), for a watercolour of Apsley Falls on Waterloo (Pastoral) Station, near Walcha, New South Wales, and a second similar commission in 1875 from the New South Wales Academy of Arts (later Art Gallery of New South Wales), of whose Council he became a member in 1877.
+Nevertheless, he exhibited at the Paris International Exhibition in 1867 and found time to tutor aspiring talented Australians such as Mary Gedye.
+He received his first public commission in 1872, from the Victorian Gallery (later National Gallery of Victoria) for a watercolour of Apsley Falls on Waterloo (Pastoral) Station, near Walcha, New South Wales, and a second similar commission in 1875 from the New South Wales Academy of Arts (later Art Gallery of New South Wales), of whose Council he became a member in 1877.

 From the later 1860s Martens suffered from angina, and he died from a heart attack on 21 August 1878.
 He was buried at a private ceremony at St Thomas Rest Park, North Sydney, and was carried to his grave by Sir John Hay, Dr Ward, Mr Slade, Mr Marshall Bailey, and Captain Mann.

-Like many artists Marten was not universally acknowledged in his lifetime, but by 1910 his works were displayed in pride of place at the opening of the Mitchell Gallery at the State Library of New South Wales.
-In particular it was watercolours that were at this time singled out for praise for:
+Like many artists Martens was not universally acknowledged in his lifetime, but by 1910 his works were displayed in pride of place at the opening of the Mitchell Gallery at the State Library of New South Wales.
+In particular it was watercolours that were at this time singled out for praise: "As works of art they rank high.
+As pictorial gems of our early story they are beyond price."